 - Do not send content as part of your initial contact.
 I have people sending me crap as part of their pleading e-mail asking if they can guest post.
 I delete those even quicker, until I say I want to see what you can write, don’t send anything.

 - Get to know the blogger, it is Networking that works the best.
 If I know of you, or know someone who will vouch for you, I am much more inclined to think about your guest post offer.
 How to get to know someone?
 Include a link to their content in your blog, and leave comments (that are not simply, “Hi I really like your content”, I delete those comments quickly too) on their site.
 Ask them questions in the comments, show you are reading their site and are interested in what they write.
 Once you can fake genuine interest, you are more likely to get a favorable response.

 - Write good content for a while, you might just get noticed that way.

 - Maybe enter a contest about writing on some of the sites like Blogengage or something like that.
 On Blogengage you can show what you can do, and maybe win some money?

 - Figure out what the site you want to Guest Post thinks.
 As an example sending me an offer of writing a post about how great Pay Day Loan places are is really not going to fly (and you will get a rude response from me).

 - Think of Guest Posts like a Job Hunt, cold calling does not work at all (or incredibly rarely), you need to build up your network of contacts so people know of you, and will think of you in a good light (not with a “who the heck is this” point of view).

-If I have sent you a rude “get lost” e-mail when you have sent me a guest post request, I apologize, for a while I really got miffed at this whole thing.
-If I have not replied to you, take the hint, you need to build up some credibility with me before I will answer you.
+If I had sent you a rude “get lost” e-mail when you sent me a guest post request, I apologize; I really got miffed at this whole thing for a while.
+If I have not replied to you, take the hint, you need to build up some credibility with me before I answer you.

-It has taken me many years to build up the megre readership, I don’t need a weird guest post to alienate the few readers I have, thus I shy away from them.
+It has taken me many years to build up the meagre readership; I don’t need a weird guest post to alienate the few readers I have; thus, I shy away from them.